mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 Reduction workflow and recommendations
 ######################################

-A description of the usage of the algorithms for the D7 data reduction is presented along with several possible workflows, depending on the number of desired corrections, the type of normalisation, as well as the type of measurement that the data comes from (powder sample, TOF, single crystal).
+A description of the usage of the algorithms for the D7 data reduction is presented along with several possible workflows, depending on the number of desired corrections, the type of normalisation, as well as the type of measurement that the data comes from (powder sample,  single crystal, TOF).

 Reduction basics
 ================

 .. include:: ../usagedata-note.txt

-A very basic powder data reduction would include a vanadium reference and a sample, without any corrections or position and wavelength calibration, and follow the steps:
+A very basic powder data reduction would include a vanadium reference and a sample, without any corrections or position and wavelength calibration, and follow the following steps:

 #.
 Reduce vanadium data.